Addressing Umbraco Performance Issues: A Critical Update for Version 13 and 14

 After a thorough investigation, we discovered a regression bug introduced in a previous Umbraco update.

-The critical flaw was the absence of a WHERE clause in specific SQL count queries, which led to operations miscounting records significantly.
+The critical flaw was the absence of a WHERE clause in specific SQL count queries, which significantly led to operations miscounting records.

-This issue was particularly problematic in Umbraco systems, which have a large content volume.
+This issue was particularly problematic in Umbraco systems with a large content volume.

 We created a pull request #16837 to address this issue.